Ministry of Finance and Economic Planning (Rwanda)

-The Ministry of Finance and Economic Planning (MINECOFIN, Minisiteri y'Imari n'Igenamigambi, Ministère des Finances et de la Planification économique) is a government ministry of the Republic of Rwanda; the current Minister of Finance and Economic Planning is Dr. Ndagijimana Uzziel.
-The Ministry is located in the Nyarugenge district of Kigali, close to the city centre.
+The Ministry of Finance and Economic Planning (MINECOFIN, Minisiteri y'Imari n'Igenamigambi, Ministère des Finances et de la Planification économique) is a government ministry of the Republic of Rwanda that was established in 1997 through a merger of the Ministry of Finance and the Ministry of Economic Planning.
+The current Minister of Finance and Economic Planning is Yusuf Murangwa.
+There are currently two further ministerial positions: the Minister of State in charge of National Treasury and the Minister of State in charge of Public Investment and Resource Mobilization.
+Since its establishment the Ministry has been located in the Nyarugenge district of Kigali, close to the city centre.

 Operations

 The responsibilities of the Ministry include preparing and presenting the national budget; managing the Treasury and the National Bank of Rwanda; and national economic planning.

 The institutional purview of the Ministry includes the School of Finance and Banking in Kigali and the Rwanda Revenue Authority.

 The Ministry's Public Relations Office publishes an informational newsmagazine, the Minecofin Magazine.